Blog

 /data

-All three measured app/runtime combinations read the same local data-benchmark.json file on every request and render the same 100-item catalog grid on the server.
+Both measured app/runtime combinations read the same local data-benchmark.json file on every request and render the same 100-item catalog grid on the server.

 That is still a small benchmark app, but it is not a one-line hello-world route.
 It forces both apps to do file I/O plus HTML rendering work on each request.